telerik/ajax-docs/styling/theme-builder/download-and-apply.md

 ## Downloading

-When you complete your modifications and the theme is ready, select **Export**&mdash; type in the desired theme name in the popup and click OK.
+When you complete your modifications and the theme is ready, select **Export**, enter a name for your theme in the popup, and click **OK**.
 This will download a ZIP archive with the theme.

 >tip To further customize the theme in the future, export the theme in its current state.
-You can [import]({%slug theme-builder/import%}) the theme and continue where you left off.
+You can [import]({%slug theme-builder/import%}) the theme anytime and continue where you left off.

 ![Export custom theme](images/themebuilder-export-theme.gif)